roblav96/blue-pill/README.md

 ![](doc/morpheus.png)

-> Don't take the 🔴red pill down some rabbit hole, the 🔵blue pill will keep you focused.
+> Don't take the 🔴 red pill down some rabbit hole, the 🔵 blue pill will keep you focused.

 # Problem
 Staying focused on a single task.